ankidroid/Anki-Android-Backend/docs/ARCHITECTURE.md

 returns another ByteArray which can be decoded into the output message.

-Doing this manually for each method would be a pain, so we use code generation instead. `tools/protoc-gen/protoc-gen.py` reads the Protobuf files, and automatically generates methods for us into a GeneratedBackend.kt file.
+Doing this manually for each method would be a pain, so we use code generation instead. `rslib-bridge/proto.rs` reads the Protobuf files (actually, a binary representation of them exported by the backend), and automatically generates methods for us into a GeneratedBackend.kt file.
 Eg:

 ```